jovanliuc/java-families-docs/java/java-io.md

 and how to use it in your programs!

 # Blocking I/O (BIO)
-n Java, BIO stands for Blocking I/O, which is a traditional I/O model where the calling thread blocks until the I/O operation is completed.
+In Java, BIO stands for Blocking I/O, which is a traditional I/O model where the calling thread blocks until the I/O operation is completed.